sharkusk/pinup-popper-scripts/README.md

 #### Install

 This script has no dependencies.
-It can be run standalone or as part of the hiscore.bat script by copying them to the PinemHiHS directory and inserting the following lines at the end of the :ULTRADMD and :POSTIT sections (before the line `GOTO PNG`):
+It can be run standalone or as part of the high score batch file script by copying it to the PinemHiHS directory and inserting the following lines at the end of the :ULTRADMD and :POSTIT sections (before the line `GOTO PNG`):

 ```
 CALL python "%PINemHiHS%\reformat_scores.py" "%PINemHiHS%\%TEMPTXT%.txt" "%PINemHiHS%\%TEMPTXT%.txt" UltraDMD